 12) Limits of detection –

 Method Detection Limits (MDL), the lowest concentration of a parameter that an analytical procedure can reliably detect, have been established by the Hudson River Research Reserve Laboratory.
-MDLs are established by Parameter according the methodology set forth by the equipment manufacturer.
+MDLs are established by Parameter according to the methodologies set forth by the equipment manufacturer.
 The MDL is determined as 3 times the standard deviation of a minimum of 7 replicates of a single low concentration sample.
 These values are reviewed and revised periodically.

-*Beginning in 2022 HUDNERR began processing nutrient data in-house, and no longer utilizes the methodology and MDLs provided by the Cary Institute of Ecosystem Studies Rachel L Carson Analytical Laboratory.
+*Beginning in 2022, HUDNERR began processing nutrient data in-house, and no longer utilizes the methodologies and MDLs provided by the Cary Institute of Ecosystem Studies Rachel L Carson Analytical Laboratory.

-Prior years MDLs and RLs are as follows
+Prior years MDLs and RLs are as follows: